Sylius/Sylius/docs/bundles/SyliusPromotionBundle/action_applicator.rst

 Actions
 -------

-Actions can be created by implementing ``PromotionActionInterface``.
+Actions can be created by implementing ``PromotionActionCommandInterface``.
 This interface provides the method ``execute`` which aim is to apply a promotion to its subject.
 It also provides the method ``getConfigurationFormType`` which has to return the form name related to this action.

 Actions have to be defined as services and have to use the tag named ``sylius.promotion_action`` with the attributes ``type`` and ``label``.